Ishan-001/Ishan-001/README.md

 ---

 # Bienvenida
-I am a student of VIT Vellore, currently pursuing B.Tech in Computer Science.
+I am a student of VIT Vellore pursuing B.Tech in Computer Science.
 I try my best to be a full stack App Developer.
 I love to try out new languages and domains.
 My first language is Java, followed by Python and Kotlin.

 ### Organisations:
 IEEE-VIT, Codechef-VIT, SmokeTress, GDG Bangalore, Coding Blocks, Developer Circles by Facebook.